Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 GORSUCH, KAVANAUGH 'DIDN'T REALLY TIP' SUPREME COURT BALANCE, TRUMP ADVISERS SAY IN NEW BOOK

-McConnell said Schumer has done more than his part make Surpeme Court nominations so contentious, making him a "uniquely non-credible" source on judicial norms.
+McConnell said Schumer has done more than his part to make Surpeme Court nominations so contentious, calling him a "uniquely non-credible" source on judicial norms.

 "As we await the hurricane of misrepresentations and bad-faith attacks that seem almost guaranteed to pour out, we need to understand, in clear terms, why our colleague from New York is a uniquely non-credible messenger when it comes to the Senate’s role in judicial confirmations," McConnell said Tuesday. "[Modern judicial nomination] acrimony really got going in the early 2000s, when a group of Senate Democrats took the almost-never-used tactic of filibustering nominations and turned it into a constant routine for the first time ever."